 - Avoid release to the environment.

-Science ASSIST will include this chemical in the next update of our List of recommended chemicals for science in Australian schools
+Science ASSIST will include this chemical in a future update of our List of recommended chemicals for science in Australian schools

 References and further reading